 Penalties for synthetic drugs can range just like they can with traditional drugs.
 In the case of synthetics, defining your criminal offense depends on the specific type of chemicals used in the substance.
 There are over 200 chemicals listed in Florida Statute §893.03(1)(c), but additional chemicals are added frequently as more people find illicit uses for legal substances.

 One who is accused of possessing, selling, manufacturing, delivering, or possessing with the intent to sell, manufacture, or deliver a synthetic drug classified as a Schedule I substance could be charged with a felony of the third degree.
 Charges may be enhanced if the crime occurred in a specific geographic location.
-Do not hesitate to seek the legal counsel of an experienced synthetic drug attorney in Palm Beach County.
-Call 561-622-5575 or contact us online to schedule a free legal consultation with Attorney Brian Gabriel.
+Do not hesitate to seek the legal counsel of experienced synthetic drug attorney Brian Gabriel in Palm Beach County or the surrounding areas.
+Call 561-622-5575 or complete an online contact form to schedule a free legal consultation with Attorney Brian Gabriel.